FStarLang/FStar/doc/book/index.rst

 The first part of this book provides a basic introduction to programming with pure total functions, refinement types, and SMT-based proofs.
-This part of the book revised a previous online tutorial on F* and is targeted at an audience familiar with programming though with no background in formal proofs.
+This part of the book revises a previous online tutorial on F* and is targeted at an audience familiar with programming, though with no background in formal proofs.
 Even if you are familiar with program proofs and dependent types, it will be useful to quickly go through this part, since some elements are quite specific to F*.